FernandoBasso/devhowto/docs/typescript/ted-neward-advanced-typescript/03-decorators.md

 decorator function.
 Every time a decorator needs parameters, a decorator factory will be used.

+Class decorators run only once when the class is defined (when parsing the source code).
+Method decorators run every time a method is invoked (as do accessor decorators).

 !!! info

     Class instance methods are attached to the prototype of the object and are